Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 - It is commonly analyzed as a crypto-asset under the applicable framework, like other tokens.

-Behaves like a dollar ≠ is cash
+Behaves like a dollar is not the same as being cash

 Why it matters